sarsamurmu/zusty/pages/src/docs/elements/button.md

 ---

-## With Icons
+## With icons
-You can use icons with buttons
+You can use icons with buttons.

 ```html {snippet}
 <button class="zust-btn">